prajwalmali/AutoWhatsApp/README.md

   | Edge | https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver |
   | Safari | https://webkit.org/blog/6900/webdriver-support-in-safari-10 |

+# Instructions

+- Read ***ALL INSTRUCTIONS*** given in the excel sheet and program code.

+1. When the program is running please don't click or type this may interrupt the program.
+2. Don't use WhatsApp when the program is running.
+3. Closing all browser tabs will be better.
+You can use different browser other than the browser driver you are using for automated browser window.
+4. When the program is runned for the first time it takes some time for saving the session data (Scan QR Code only once feature).
+5. If the message is not sent try to re-run or You can adjust sleep time according to your needs.

 # Glimpse

 <p align="center"> <img src="https://github.com/PrajwalCyberGod/AutoWhatsApp/blob/main/.github/AutoWhatsApp.gif" alt="prajwalcybergod" width="800" height="500" /> </p>

 # For Contributing

 1. Fork it.